 - Turkey fryers that use oil

 In other words, traditional turkey fryers that many people are familiar with.
 These fryers involve a lot of cooking oil (peanut oil to be exact) and propane which is usually used as the fuel.
-Turkeys that are deep fried in oil have the BEST taste and texture, hands down.
+Turkeys that are deep-fried in oil have the BEST taste and texture, hands down.
 The smell and crisp skin of a fried turkey is to die for.

 However, the taste of a deep-fried turkey comes with quite some risks too.
-First of all, the huge amounts of blazing hot peanut oil used is enough to be a huge risk itself.
+First of all, the huge amount of blazing hot peanut oil used is enough to be a huge risk itself.
 Any sort of mistake while handling the pot might result in a huge accident.
 If you have kids running around you, then using such a fryer might be too dangerous for you.

 Some other important points to notice are that these are harmful to your health as well as your pockets.
 Deep frying something in oil just heaps on calories and fat on to it, which are stored inside the blood vessels of our body.
 Moreover, the huge amount of oil needs to properly fry a turkey (both peanut oil and propane) is very expensive indeed.

-There are many types of these fryers, such as models that have all parts built from stainless steels and others in which the pot is made from aluminum and the burner is made from steel.
+There are many types of these fryers, such as models that have all parts built from stainless steel and others in which the pot is made from aluminum and the burner is made from steel.
 All of the pretty much work the same way.

 - Oil-free turkey fryers:

 Technically, these shouldn’t be called fryers because you will not be deep frying your turkey in oil using these.
 Instead, you will be roasting your turkey in really high temperatures inside a cooking pot that will be heated from the outside.